SU-CompBio/lab-notebook-template/README.md

 # Project title

-Recommended structure for bioinformatics projects, and lab noteboks.
+Recommended structure for bioinformatics projects, and lab notebooks.
 Work in progress, comments are welcome.

 ### Name and University/Institute/Department